 In your store or restaurant, track new versus returning customers as well as their buying patterns.
 What time of day are most purchases made?
 What is the frequency of purchases?
 All of this data provides a 360-degree view of the factors that influence your customers’ buying behaviors.

-Sell and market your products wherever your customers are shopping, browsing, or simply looking for more information.
-Most customers navigate between many touchpoints to purchase an item — brick-and-mortar locations, social media, online marketplaces like Amazon and Etsy, your own website, review sites, and larger retailers that sell different brands, to name a few.
+Sell and market your products wherever your customers shop, browse, or simply look for more information.
+Most customers navigate between many touch points to purchase an item — brick-and-mortar locations; social media; online marketplaces such as Amazon and Etsy; your own website; review sites; and larger retailers that sell different brands, to name a few.

 Try to integrate social media into your brick-and-mortar experience.